grigorye/MultifonRedirect/Pods/Answers/README.md

 ![Answers Header](https://docs.fabric.io/ios/cocoapod-readmes/cocoapods-answers-header.png)

-Part of [Twitter Fabric](https://www.fabric.io), [Answers](https://answers.io/) is real-time mobile analytics that you don't need to analyze.
+Part of [Google Fabric](https://get.fabric.io), [Answers](https://answers.io/) is real-time mobile analytics that you don't need to analyze.
 It was created to make understanding your user base incredibly simple -- so you can spend your time building amazing experiences in your product, not digging through data.

 ## Setup